magkai/CONQUER/README.md

 *KG excerpt required for answering "When was Avengers: Endgame released in Germany?" and "What was the next from Marvel?".
 Agents are shown with possible walk directions.
 The colored box ("Spider-man: Far from Home") is the correct answer.*

-For more details see our paper: [Reinforcement Learning from Reformulations in Conversational Question Answering over Knowledge Graphs](https://arxiv.org/abs/2105.04850)
+For more details see our paper: [Reinforcement Learning from Reformulations in Conversational Question Answering over Knowledge Graphs](https://arxiv.org/abs/2105.04850) and visit our project website: https://conquer.mpi-inf.mpg.de.

 If you use this code, please cite:
 ```bibtex